-Returns the pressure units.
-For example if the unit on the display is psi the command will return:
+Returns the pressure units of both the upper and the lower display.
+For example if the unit on the upper display is bars, and on the lower it is psi, the command will return:

-PSI
+BAR, PSI

 PULSE CNT

 Sets the number of pulses the calibrator will produce when it is triggered while in pulse mode.
 For example;